king-oldmate/FEM-country-rest-with-theme-switcher/README.md

 **CSS Variables:** Prior to this project I had been using TailwindCSS for everything.
 I still like TailwindCSS, but using it so soon meant that my uh.. pure CSS was lacking significantly.
 This was just one thing that I had never even used before.

+**Test everything:** I may still have missed something but every time I'd add a function or use an array or object method I'd always run into cases that would break the page (e.g. countries not having bordering nations).
+Overall, a good experience in testing edge cases.

 ### Continued development

 Still need to work on utilising APIs, it just hasn't clicked for me yet.
 Encapsulating it is also something I'd like to do.